achala87/webuildlk/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [achala.meddegama@gmail.com](achala.meddegama@gmail.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Achala Arunalu via [achala.meddegama@gmail.com](achala.meddegama@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License